A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Conclusions

-\item{The fraction of the total crust mass containing the total pasta phases lie in the range 50 - 70\%.
+\item{The fraction of the total crust mass containing the pasta phases lies in the range 50 - 70\%.
 The mass fractions of the bubble phases, in which the protons are free, is in the range 10 - 25\%.}

-\item{The charge and mass numbers Z and A fall in the ranges Z = 20-35 throughout most of the crust, with the lower bound dropping to Z=10 at the transition to pasta, and A = 60-200 throughout most of the crust, with the higher bound rising to 300 at the transition to pasta.} \end{itemize}
+\item{The charge and mass numbers $Z$ and $A$ fall in the ranges $Z$ = 20-35 throughout most of the crust, with the lower bound dropping to $Z$=10 at the transition to pasta, and $A$ = 60-200 throughout most of the crust, with the higher bound rising to 300 at the transition to pasta.} \end{itemize}

 The above ranges are greater when one relaxes the requirement of $L<70$ MeV.
-Note that whilst the above ranges give a good guide to the range of crustal parameters, the dependence on the symmetry energy within those ranges is more complicated, and to probe the effect of the symmetry energy and PNM EoS on neutron star phenomena, one must use crustal EoSs consistent with the core EoSs based on the symmetry energy parameters.
+Note that whilst the above ranges give a good guide to the range of crustal parameters, the dependence on the symmetry energy within those ranges is more complicated, and to probe the effect of the symmetry energy and PNM EoS on neutron star phenomena, \emph{one should use crustal EoSs consistent with the core EoSs based on the symmetry energy parameters}.

+Of the other model parameters, the inner crustal properties were found to be most sensitive to the low proton fraction behavior of the surface energy (controlled by the parameter $p$) and the behavior the PNM EoS at densities $\sim 0.02$ fm$^{-3}$ - $n_{\rm 0}$ for fixed $L$ and low density PNM EoS.

-Other model parameters were varied to assess their effect.
-The surface energy at low isospin asymmetry ($\delta \to 0$) is increased by decreasing the surface symmetry energy $\sigma_{\delta}$ through the correlation with the bulk symmetry energy $c$.
-At high asymmetry, the parameter $p$ controls the strength of the surface tension, with lower $p$ resulting in a higher surface tension.
-Recent calculations of neutron drops suggest that $p$ might be lower than is obtained from fits to calculations involving Skyrme functionals.
-We show that decreasing $p$ from 3 (the baseline) to 2 significantly reduces the baseline $n_{\rm cc}$ range to 0.06 - 0.11 fm$^{-3}$ and $P_{\rm cc}$ to 0.2 - 0.75 MeV fm$^{-3}$.
-The mass fraction of pasta in the crust is reduced to 0.1 - 0.6 for $L<70$ MeV, vanishing completely for $L>70$ in the models with constant $J$.
-The effect of the surface symmetry-bulk symmetry parameter $c$ is much less pronounced; decreasing $c$ from the baseline value to the minimum value used, 2, reduces $n_{\rm cc}$ by $\approx 0.005$ fm$^{-3}$ and $P_{\rm cc}$ by $\approx$ 0.05 MeV fm$^{-3}$.
-Increasing (decreasing) the surface tension can alter $Z$ by up to +10 (-5) throughout the crust.
+We show that decreasing $p$ from 3.0 (the baseline) to 2.0 significantly reduces the baseline $n_{\rm cc}$ range to 0.06 - 0.11 fm$^{-3}$ and $P_{\rm cc}$ to 0.2 - 0.75 MeV fm$^{-3}$.
+The mass fraction of pasta in the crust is reduced to 0.1 - 0.6 for $L<70$ MeV, vanishing completely for $L>70$ MeV in the models with constant $J$.
+The effect of the surface symmetry-bulk symmetry slope parameter $c$ is much less pronounced; decreasing $c$ from the baseline value to the minimum value used, 2, reduces $n_{\rm cc}$ by $\approx 0.005$ fm$^{-3}$ and $P_{\rm cc}$ by $\approx$ 0.05 MeV fm$^{-3}$.
+Increasing (decreasing) the surface tension was found to alter $Z$ by up to +10 (-5) throughout the crust.